AckerlyXu/heima/articles/sql-database/sql-database-paas-vs-sql-server-iaas.md

 In general, these two SQL options are optimized for different purposes:

 * **Azure SQL Database** is optimized to reduce overall costs to the minimum for provisioning and managing many databases.
 It reduces ongoing administration costs because you do not have to manage any virtual machines, operating system or database software.
 You do not have to manage upgrades, high availability, or [backups](sql-database-automated-backups.md).
 In general, Azure SQL Database can dramatically increase the number of databases managed by a single IT or development resource.
 * **SQL Server running on Azure VMs** is optimized for migrating existing applications to Azure or extending existing on-premises applications to the cloud in hybrid deployments.
 In addition, you can use SQL Server in a virtual machine to develop and test traditional SQL Server applications.
 With SQL Server on Azure VMs, you have the full administrative rights over a dedicated SQL Server instance and a cloud-based VM.
 It is a perfect choice when an organization already has IT resources available to maintain the virtual machines.
-These capabilities allow you to build a highly customized system to address your application's specific performance and availability requirements.
+These capabilities allow you to build a highly customized system to address your application’s specific performance and availability requirements.

 The following table summarizes the main characteristics of SQL Database and SQL Server on Azure VMs: